 As stainless steel is the largest source of demand for nickel, nickel demand is largely fueled by developing countries in the midst of infrastructure expansions.
 Indeed, since the early 1990s, the nickel price has seen steep climbs and descents due to changes in economic growth.

-For instance, the collapse of the Eastern Bloc at that time led to significant nickel oversupply and a plummet in the metal’s price that was not corrected until the early years of the 21st century.
-Ultimately, the nickel price reached a peak of US$52,179 per tonne in May 2007 after registering a deficit of 44,000 tonnes the previous year.
+For instance, the collapse of the Eastern Bloc led to significant nickel oversupply and a plummet in the metal’s price that was not corrected until the early years of the 21st century.
+Ultimately, the nickel price peaked at US$52,179 per tonne in May 2007 after registering a deficit of 44,000 tonnes the previous year.

 Nickel market takeaway: How to invest

 There are four ways investors can gain exposure to nickel: exchange-traded products (ETPs), futures, physical metal and stocks.

 As CommodityHQ notes, nickel is included in many broad-based metals ETPs, including the Powershares DB Base Metals Fund (ARCA:DBB), the iPath Bloomberg Industrial Metals Total Return Sub-Index ETN (ARCA:JJMTF) and the E-TRACS USB Bloomberg Commodity Index Total Return ETN (ARCA:DJCI).

 For those seeking targeted exposure to nickel, the iPath Bloomberg Nickel Subindex Total Return ETN (ARCA:JJNTF) may be an interesting choice; this note is linked to an index comprised of nickel futures.
 Investors interested in direct exposure to nickel may also want to consider buying physical nickel and storing it; however, it’s worth noting that storing nickel of any material value would likely be challenging.